Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular nonlinearity: Preliminaries

 Next, we introduce two functions $\phi_0$ and $\psi_0$ that will be instrumental in the construction of sub- and supersolutions of \eqref{P_lambda} in Section \ref{section-construction}.
-Since $\Om$ is a bounded domain, without loss of generality, let $x_0$ be a point in $\Om$ and $R_0$ be a positive number such that $B_{R_0} (x_0)$ is the largest ball inscribed in $\Om$.
-Fix $0<R<R_0$ and suppose $\phi_0$ be the unique positive solution of the following PDE
+Since $\Om$ is a bounded domain, let $x_0$ be a point in $\Om$ and $R_0$ be a positive number such that $B_{R_0} (x_0)$ is the largest ball inscribed in $\Om$.
+Fix $0<R<R_0$ and suppose $\phi_0$ is the unique positive solution of the following PDE